 6. Bowl Cut + Straight Hair

 If you have naturally thick, straight hair, consider a bowl cut.
-The best option is a medium-length bowl cut, which you can style with pomade and a comb.
+The best option is a medium-length bowl cut, which you can style with a pomade and a comb.
 Instead of combing your hair straight down, brush it forward to create a long fringe effect.
-An ideal cut for long, angular faces will not only balance your features but also draw attention to your cheekbones.
+An ideal cut for long, angular faces will balance your features and draw attention to your cheekbones.

 7. Bowl Cut + Wavy Hair

 A bowl cut is best suited to those with thicker hair – however, if your hair is naturally wavy, you’re in luck.
 The natural volume of wavy hair makes it appear fuller.
 Simultaneously, the bowl cut creates more body, structure, and shape for your wavy hair, so it looks neater and less unruly.